Right Occiput Posterior

 Example A: Baby has not engaged when labor starts

 The first baby will use strong contractions to rotate to the Right Occiput Transverse, occasionally taking a day or night of strong contractions.
 Then there is often a resting period.
-Then the first time mother's labor will start up again and attempt to move the baby to the left occiput transverse position.
+Then the first time mother’s labor will start up again and attempt to move the baby to the left occiput transverse position.
 Strong contractions will be necessary and suddenly the baby will be left occiput transverse.
 A second lull or resting time is likely.
 The mother can sleep with a little encouragement.
-Labor may have taken a day or two to this point and the mother is not further dilated than 3-4 cm typically, and could be less.
-It doesn't matter, once the baby is rotated and tucked, the head will come on the cervix and labor will progress as expected.
+Labor may have taken a day or two at this point and the mother is not further dilated than 3-4 cm typically, and could be less.
+It doesn’t matter, once the baby is rotated and tucked, the head will come on the cervix and labor will progress as expected.

-Next time labor starts up the labor pattern will be just like in the books, because now she has a LOT baby.
-The baby's head can now tuck and let engagement happen.
+Next time labor starts up, the labor pattern will be just like in the books, because now she has a LOT baby.
+The baby’s head can now tuck and let engagement happen.
 Labor begins again gradually, increasing in strength and the mother finds this bout of contractions much more manageable and predictable, not suddenly long and strong like before.